home-assistant/home-assistant.io/source/_integrations/shopping_list.markdown

 The `shopping_list` integration allows you to keep track of shopping list items.

-Your shopping list will be accessible from the sidebar, and you can optionally add the [shopping list card](/dashboards/shopping-list/) to your dashboard.
+Your shopping list will be accessible from the sidebar, and you can optionally add the [Todo list card](/dashboards/todo-list/) to your dashboard.
 With the [conversation integration](/integrations/conversation/) you can add items to your shopping list using voice commands like "Add eggs to my shopping list."

 {% include integrations/config_flow.md %}